IHE/RAD.IRA/input/pagecontent/rad-x7.md

 #### 2:3.X7.4.1 Unsubscribe Session Request Message

-The Sender sends a unsubscribe request to the Manager.
-The Sender shall support sending such messages to more than one Manager.
+The Subscriber sends a unsubscribe request to the Manager.
+The Subscriber shall support sending such messages to more than one Manager.

-The Manager shall support handling such messages from more than one Sender.
+The Manager shall support handling such messages from more than one Subscriber.

 ##### 2:3.X7.4.1.1 Trigger Events

-The Sender no longer wants to receive event notification on a given session from Manager.
+The Subscriber no longer wants to receive event notification on a given session from Manager.

 ##### 2:3.X7.4.1.2 Message Semantics